wintermute-cell/barster/README.md

 ## what makes `barster` special?

-- Final output composed of individual "modules"
+- The final output is composed of individual "modules".
 - Collection of [prebuilt modules](./prebuilt) like Battery, Datetime, Nettraffic, ...
-- Easy to add new [custom modules](#configuration-adding-modules) tailored to your system
+- Easy to add new [custom modules](#configuration-adding-modules) tailored to your system.
-- Modules can update independently on a timer (polling), or even only when their data changes (event-driven) for optimal performance
+- Modules can update independently on a timer (polling), or even only when their data changes (event-driven) for optimal performance.

 ## installation